 The dining area is spacious and breakfasts are an unhurried affair, allowing you to plan your day calmly and with invaluable input from one of the managers, Silke and Nicky, who will enthusiastically recommend or arrange one of the many things you can do around town.

 The ocean offers a welcome playing ground in this otherwise dry environment and should be taken advantage of with catamaran trips up the coast or out to sea, kayaking in the ocean, fishing or just soaking up the sun on the beach.

 The Namib Guesthouse is within walking distance from the town – sample local cuisine at a number of the restaurants or check out the museum in town for those of you interested in the history of this area.

 The convenience of its location and the outstanding management and friendliness of the staff makes this guesthouse an easy choice if you are coming to Swakopmund or travelling through it.

-Seven en-suite rooms; one family suite; satellite television; wireless internet; safety deposit box; laundry service
+Thirteen en-suite rooms; one family suite; satellite television; wireless internet; safety deposit box; laundry service

 Living desert tour; Walvis Bay marine cruise; craft markets; sea kayaking with dolphins and seals; birdwatching; fishing; sandboarding and quad-biking in the dunes; paragliding and, for the very brave, skydiving.